 Philip That’s because you felt the instinct for survival, Rooksby.

+Rooksby The what?
+Philip The instinct for survival.
+Rooksby Yes – I suppose so.
 Philip In my country . . .
-(He falters)
+(He falters) Rooksby What?
+Philip Nothing.

 Rooksby (trying to encourage him) Of course in your country it’s different.
 You lead a more natural life.
 You’re closer to nature.
 (Wincing) I haven’t been close to nature since last Christmas.
 I wasn’t that close then.
 (He turns away)